Methodology

 - Presence of evidence-relevant fields: issuer identity, timestamps, policy references, type/kind classification, extensions, key identifiers

-- For signed receipts: actual base64url decoding of header and payload segments to inspect real field content
+- For signed records: actual base64url decoding of header and payload segments to inspect real field content

 - For JSON: recursive field inspection for known evidence property names